 GPs are qualified to make general diagnoses and treat a variety of ailments for the whole family.
 Sometimes GP doctors are referred to as family doctors or family practices because they offer health-related services for everyone from babies to older people.

 Any mild illness or discomfort you experience can be reported to your GP first.
 If you experience a medical emergency you should rather make your way to the nearest hospital or clinic, or call an ambulance.

 Screening check-ups, tests and evaluations can be performed at your general practitioner’s practice.
 Blood pressure, pulse, weight, urine testing and diabetes testing can all be performed in your GP’s office.

 If you require specialised tests, GP doctors will request them from the relevant clinic or specialist service and report the results back to you.

 It’s a good idea to have health assessments performed at regular intervals in your life.
 These assessments can give you insight into your physical, mental, sexual and general wellbeing, and may help you to lead a healthier life.
 Your family doctor will explain which health assessments are relevant to your age and health status.

 A general practice is also well qualified to assist you with the health and nutritional advice you need to stay healthy.
 If you need assistance with an eating plan to lose weight or input on an exercise programme your general practitioner is the best place to start.

 Any prescriptions that you may need for the treatment of medical conditions can be obtained from your GP.
 This can be for isolated treatments or as part of chronic condition management.

-At Sirius Health we are proud to offer our patients a comprehensive diabetes management service, including lifestyle and nutritional support.
+At Super Health Chatswood Medical Centre we are proud to offer our patients a comprehensive diabetes management service, including lifestyle and nutritional support.
 We also offer our patients a Diabetes Risk Assessment to assist with early intervention and treatment.